norulshahlam/spring-boot-kafka-tutorials/README.md

 <details>
 <summary><b>Consumer group</b></summary>

-Consumer group is a bunch of consumers that form a group in order to cooperate and consume messages from a set of topics.
+- Consumer group is a bunch of consumers that form a group in order to cooperate and consume messages from a set of topics.
+- Consumer groups are formed when you have multiple instances of the same application.
+- Consumer groups are the foundation for scalable message consumption.

 Example:
 If two consumers have subscribed to the same topic and are present in the same consumer group, then these two consumers would be assigned a different set of partitions and none of these two consumers would receive the same messages.